 Everyone, PLEASE BE CAREFUL WITH THIS RECENT iOS RELEASE.
 Based upon the telemetry and video, I suspect that the flight characteristics of the Inspire 1 have recently changed rather significantly.
 I can see that I released the sticks in GPS mode 50 feet before impact, then began reverse throttling, and I was even 100% reverse stick with little to no response from the Inspire 1.
-I no longer believe that this crash was my fault, and I would be very cautious operating under DJI Pilot App version 1.2.0 (at least for iOS, as I was using).
+I no longer suspect that this crash was my fault, and I would be very cautious operating under DJI Pilot App version 1.2.0 (at least for iOS, as I was using).

 I will try to capture the screen info and post it along with the video later tonight.